digiltd/oh-rtd-test/Samples-Tricks.md

 **Moving on to SIPCMD:**

 Did I mention that you need a sound card?
 Don’t got one?
 Pah, no probs.
 ALSA (http://www.alsa-project.org/main/index.php/Main_Page) got your back.
+Under Debian just install alsa-base "apt-get install alsa-base".

 1. Download the SIPCMD Branch: